Updated: 19th July 2022

 “Modulr” means Modulr Finance Limited and Modulr FS Limited.

-“Modulr Finance Limited” means Modulr Finance Limited, a company registered in England and Wales (company registration number 9897957), with its registered office at 1 Hammersmith Broadway, London, W6 9DL.
+“Modulr Finance Limited” means Modulr Finance Limited, a company registered in England and Wales (company registration number 9897957), with its registered office at Scale Space, 58 Wood Lane, London W12 7RZ.

-“Modulr FS Limited” means Modulr FS Limited, a company registered in England and Wales (company registration number 9897919), with its registered office at 1 Hammersmith Broadway, London, W6 9DL.
+“Modulr FS Limited” means Modulr FS Limited, a company registered in England and Wales (company registration number 9897919), with its registered office at Scale Space, 58 Wood Lane, London W12 7RZ.

 “Modus UK Limited” means Modus UK Limited (Trading as “OnePay”), a company registered in England and Wales (company registration number 05934955), with its registered office at Mayfield House, Lower Railway Road, Ilkley, West Yorkshire, LS29 8FL.

-“Online Portal” means the web application available at https://onepay.co.uk, from which your Card Account can be managed.
+“Online Portal” means the web application available at https://onepay.co.uk, from which your Onepay Account can be managed.
 You can access it by logging in by using your Security Details.

 “Personal Data” means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-“Primary Customer” means a Customer who has not yet fully completed CDD as described in section 3(b) below.
+“Primary Customer” means a Customer who has not yet fully completed CDD as described in section 3(c) below.

 “PSI-Pay Limited” means PSI-Pay Limited, a company registered in England and Wales (company registration number 05899168), with its registered office at Afon Building, Worthing Road, Horsham, West Sussex, RH12 1TL, who are authorised and regulated by the UK Financial Conduct Authority under the Electronic Money Regulations 2011 (Register Ref: 900011) for the issuing of electronic money.

-“Safeguard System” means a system to aid the secure use of your Card Account over the internet.
+“Safeguard System” means a system to aid the secure use of your OnePay Account over the internet.

-“Security Details” means any details or security procedures we tell you about which you must follow or use to give an instruction, confirm your identity or access a device (for example, a passcode, password, PIN, or biometric data such as a fingerprint).
+“Security Details” means any details or security procedures we tell you about which you must follow or use to give an instruction, confirm your identity, access a device or service or to authorise other actions related to the use of your Card and/ or OnePay Account (for example, your personal information and/or information known only to you, a passcode, password, PIN, or biometric data such as a fingerprint).

-“Select Customer” means a Customer who has fully completed CDD as described in section 3(c) below.
+“Select Customer” means a Customer who has fully completed CDD as described in section 3(d) below.

-“Third Party Provider” means a Third Party payment service provider which, with your permission, is authorised by law or regulation to access the Card Account information.
+“Third Party Provider” means a Third Party payment service provider which, with your permission, is authorised by law or regulation to access the OnePay Account information.

-“Transaction” means a transaction in which a Card is used by you, in any manner, to credit and/or debit money to or from the Card Account.
+“Transaction” means a transaction in which a Card is used by you, in any manner, to credit and/or debit money to or from the OnePay Account.